thuiar/TEXTOIR/README.md

 Open Intent Recognition:
 ![Example](figs/Intro.png "Example")

- **We strongly recommend you to use our TEXTOIR toolkit with standard and unified interfaces (especially data setting) to obtain fair and persuable results on benchmark intent datasets!**
+ **We strongly recommend you to use our TEXTOIR toolkit, which has standard and unified interfaces (especially data setting) to obtain fair and persuable results on benchmark intent datasets!**

 ## Benmark Datasets
 * [BANKING](https://arxiv.org/pdf/2003.04807.pdf)